 Fido’s been shaking his head a lot lately.
 It could be he’s rocking out to doggie tunes, but more likely he’s suffering from an ear infection.
-Fido’s certainly not alone – ear infections were the No. 1 medical condition for dogs last year.
+Fido’s certainly not alone – ear infections for dogs were the No. 1 medical condition last year.

 According to petplace.com, a dog’s ear canals have three sections: external, middle and internal.
 The external ear canal goes from the outer ear lobe to the eardrum.
 The middle section starts at the eardrum and extends to the ear’s bones and nerves.
 The inner section is close to the brain and contains organs that help your dog maintain his balance.

 “If the inner ear is not functional, the animal feels dizzy and the brain is not able to determine if he is standing, turning, lying down, spinning,” according to the website.
 “The most common abnormality associated with the middle and inner ear is inflammation, which is referred to as otitis media or otitis interna.
 Otitis is the Latin term for inflammation within the ear.
 Media and interna refer to the parts of the ear that are inflamed.
 Otitis externa refers to an external ear canal inflammation or infection.”

 What are the Symptoms of Ear Infections in Dogs?